sydneyrenee/Thea-Code/CONTRIBUTING.md

 ### Model Support

-We want Roo to work as well on as many models as possible, including local models:
+We want Thea Code to work as well on as many models as possible, including local models:

 - Local model support through custom system prompting and workflows
 - Benchmarking evals and test cases

 ### System Support

-We want Roo to run well on everyone's computer:
+We want Thea Code to run well on everyone's computer:

 - Cross platform terminal integration
 - Strong and consistent support for Mac, Windows, and Linux